Developmental Malformations

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Antiphospholipid syndrome is a coagulopathy affecting multiple organ systems.
-It should be suspected in young patients, presenting with unexplained venous thrombosis, arterial infarcts, and/or miscarriages.
-A fulminant form of widespread coagulopathy may complicate some cases.
+It should be suspected in young patients, presenting with unexplained venous thrombosis, arterial infarcts, and miscarriages.
+Catastrophic antiphospholipid syndrome is a fulminant form of widespread coagulopathy.
 The cornerstone of therapy is anticoagulation.
-In this article, the authors provide a comprehensive review of the disorder, including clinical manifestations, pathogenesis, and management.
+In this article, the authors comprehensively review the disorder, including clinical manifestations, pathogenesis, and management.

 • Cerebral arteries are a common site of thrombosis. | |